MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dmarc-configure.md

     - The message came from an authorized source for the domain that's used in the MAIL FROM address (the basic requirement of SPF).
     - The domains in the MAIL FROM and From addresses in the message are aligned.
 This result effectively requires that valid sources for the message must be in the From address domain.

-  - DMARC uses the result from DKIM to verify that the domain that signed the message (the **d=** value in a **DKIM-Signature** header field as validated by the **s=** selector value) aligns with the domain in the From address.
+  - DMARC uses the result from DKIM to verify the domain that signed the message (the **d=** value in a **DKIM-Signature** header field as validated by the **s=** selector value) aligns with the domain in the From address.

-  A message passes DMARC if either of the described SPF or DKIM checks pass (one or the other).
+  A message passes DMARC if one or both of the described SPF or DKIM checks pass.
 A message fails DMARC if both of the described SPF or DKIM checks fail.

-- **DMARC policy**: Specifies what to do with messages that fail DMARC (reject, quarantine, or do nothing).
+- **DMARC policy**: Specifies what to do with messages that fail DMARC (reject, quarantine, or no instruction).

-- **DMARC reports**: Specifies where to send Aggregate reports (a periodic summary of positive and negative DMARC results) and Forensic reports (also known as _Failure reports_; nearly immediate DMARC failure result).
+- **DMARC reports**: Specifies where to send Aggregate reports (a periodic summary of positive and negative DMARC results) and Forensic reports (also known as _Failure reports_; nearly immediate DMARC failure results).

 Before we get started, here's what you need to know about DMARC in Microsoft 365 based on your email domain: